 On walls between 4.5 to 6 metres tall, bouldering consists of climbing short sequences of moves which are slightly more powerful than the moves found on high wall.
 Fans of bouldering enjoy this form of climbing as there is no need to wear a harness or carry equipment with you.

 This is a form of climbing where the rope is already up on the anchor.
-To belay a climber on top-rope, you will need to have an SNCS Level 1 certificate.
-If you don't have one, you can look out for Level 1 courses or the belaySAFE system in Climb Central that allows you to climb and belay even if you don't have a certificate!
+To belay a climber on top-rope, you will need to have attended a Top Rope class and be verified by a qualified staff to obtain a Top Rope Belay tag.
+If you don't have one, you can look out for our Beta Technical classes or the belaySAFE system in Climb Central that allows you to climb and belay even if you don't have a certificate!
 All you need to do is to just attend a compulsory 15 mins safety briefing and learn how to use the belay system.

 Instead of having a rope on the anchor, lead climbing requires the climber to clip in to the quick-draws as they climb up.
-A SNCS Level 2 certificate is needed to both climb and belay.
+Before using the lead wall, both climber and belayer must undergo a verification check conducted by our qualified staff.
+Verification will be done on an Assisted Braking Device (ABD), and you must use an ABD when belaying on our lead walls.

 Sounds interesting?
 Before you step into the climbing gym for the first time, there are a few more things that you should know.